 1. Choose "local drive" or a remote server in the list of hosts located on the left.
 The remote servers that appear in the list have typically been defined within the Host Manager view (see below) beforehand.
-New hosts may however also be defined directly from within the File Browser by pressing the putton.
+New hosts may however also be defined directly from within the File Browser by pressing the button.
 Upon selection of a remote server, Retrospective immediately attempts to establish an SSH connection.
 If the connection is established, the content of the user's home directory is displayed in the directory structure component in the middle of the view.

 - 2. Navigate to the folder that contains the log file(s) you want to search through or monitor.
 An individual folder opens if you double-click on it.
 The folder with a double dot, located at the top, lets you navigate to the parent folder. - 3.
 In the file selection component, you can right-click an individual file and select "Start searching" or "Start monitoring" from the context menu that appears when you press the right mouse button.
 You may also choose multiple log files by selecting the check box that appears in front of their names.
-Multiple files can also be chosen by switching to "Filter Matching Selection" () in the drop-down box located at the top.
-When you press the ^Q or [■] button, a new search tab is created and lets you search or monitor the selected log files. - The "Individual File Selection" mode by default lets you select Individual File number of listed files by entering a filter expression.
-Files will appear only if their name matches the file filter.
-The file filter can contain the wildcards ? and (i.e. .log). - If the sub-directory button is enabled, Retrospective only considers files from direct dependent directories.
+Multiple files can also be chosen by switching to "Filter Matching Selection" ( ) in the drop-down box located at the top.
+When you press the or button, a new search tab is created and lets you search or monitor the selected log files.

+Individual File Selection

+If the sub-directory button is enabled, Retrospective only considers files from direct dependent directories.
 The optional sub-directory filter lets you constrain the sub-directories to show contained files.
-The sub-directory filter can contain the wildcards ? and .
+The sub-directory filter can contain the wildcards ? and \.